Rollins Pass: Climate

-Summer thunderstorms form very quickly; above timberline, exposure to electrical storms can be dangerous or deadly.
-This weather system was photographed on Sunday, July 8, 2018 on the west side of the Rollins Pass road, roughly halfway between the trailhead for Pumphouse Lake and the summit.
+Summer thunderstorms form very quickly; above the timberline, exposure to electrical storms can be dangerous or deadly.
+This weather system was photographed on Sunday, July 8, 2018, on the west side of the Rollins Pass road, roughly halfway between the trailhead for Pumphouse Lake and the summit.

 A small, solar-powered weather station is surrounded by native growth on the west side of Rollins Pass, located above Ptarmigan Point.

 Seasons

 Winter

 Arctic conditions are prevalent during the winter, with sudden blizzards, high winds, and deep snowpack.
-High country overnight trips require gear suitable for -35 F or below.
+High-country overnight trips require gear suitable for -35 F or below.
 The subalpine region does not begin to experience spring-like conditions until June.
 Wildflowers bloom from late June to early August.

 Summer

-Due to high-elevation above timberline in a backcountry setting, there is neither lightning protection nor lightning mitigation from sudden thunderstorms resulting in a high-risk, extremely dangerous situation for visitors.
-The most suitable—but not best—refuge available from electrical storms would be in a metal-topped vehicle as it would serve as a mobile Faraday cage.
+Due to high elevation above the timberline in a backcountry setting, there is neither lightning protection nor lightning mitigation from sudden thunderstorms, resulting in a high-risk situation for visitors.
+The most suitable—but not best—refuge available from electrical storms would be in a metal-topped vehicle, as it would serve as a mobile Faraday cage.